-Danske Bank A/S’ Tax Policy sets out the group’s approach to conducting its tax affairs in a transparent and responsible manner.
-The policy is mandatory across all of Danske Bank A/S’ related entities and has obtained formal approval from the Board of Northern Bank Limited (“NBL”).
+Danske Bank's Tax Policy sets out the group’s approach to conducting its tax affairs in a transparent and responsible manner.
+The policy is mandatory across all Danske Bank related entities and has been reviewed and approved by the Board of Northern Bank Limited (“NBL”).
 It is the responsibility of Senior Management to ensure that the tax policy is implemented and adhered to in the Branch.

 The Chief Financial Officer (“CFO”) of NBL, who sits on the Board of NBL, has ultimate responsibility for tax in NBL.
-Day-to-day management of NBL’s tax affairs are delegated to the UK Head of Tax, who reports to NBL’s CFO, Head of Group Tax and to the Board Audit Committee of NBL on the Bank’s tax affairs and risks during the year.
+Day-to-day management of NBL’s tax affairs is delegated to the UK Head of Tax, who reports to NBL’s CFO and the Head of Group Tax.
+The UK Head of Tax updates the Board Audit Committee of NBL at least annually on the Bank’s tax affairs and risks during the year.

 Ultimate responsibility for tax in a Branch rests with Senior Management.
 The Senior Management may wholly or partly delegate or transfer responsibilities for tax to another Danske Bank related entity or group function, including Group Tax.
 Group Tax and Senior Management will annually identify and map the functions or staff responsible for day-to-day management of the Branch’s tax affairs including delegation of tasks and responsibilities.

 Group Tax will also evaluate the Branch’s adherence to the Tax Policy and may address cases of non-compliance to the Group CFO.
 The Group CFO will report any material taxation issues to the Danske Bank A/S Board.